 The budgetary comparisons are presented on a non-GAAP budgetary basis.
-For the fiscal year ended June 30, 2020, the District's budget projected a surplus of revenues over expenditures of \$70 thousand.
+For the fiscal year ended June 30, 2021, in summary, the District's General fund ended the year with a budget surplus of \$252 thousand compared to an expected balanced budget.
+The surplus will be moved to the capital improvement fund.